-The prison was inspected last in June 2106.
+The prison was inspected in March/April 2021.
 The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their last report the inspectors said:

 To read the full inspectors reports follow the links below

 - HMP Ford – report (PDF), Report on a scrutiny visit to HMP Ford by HM Chief Inspector of Prisons (29–30 March and 13–14 April 2021)

 - HMP Ford (537.39 kB), Report on an unannounced inspection of HMP Ford (6-17 June 2016)

 - Announced full follow-up inspection of HMP Ford (13 – 17 August 2012)

 - Announced inspection of HMP Ford (29 November – 3 December 2010)

 - HMP Ford